percona/everest-doc/docs/use/database_view.md

 You have the option to access a comprehensive overview of any specific database.
 To access this information, click on that specific database, the **Overview**, **Backups** and **Restores** tabs will be dispalyed.

+- **Overview**

-- **Overview** -  This tab dispalys all the datbase details.
+    This tab dispalys all the database details.

     ![!image](../images/database_details.png)

+- **Backups**

-- **Backups** - This tab displays the details of backups taken for that database, including the date and time of the backup.
+    This tab displays the details of backups taken for that database, including the date and time of the backup.

     ![!image](../images/database_backups.png)

+- **Restores**

-- **Restores** - This tab displays the details of the resrtores for that database including the date and time of the restore.
+    This tab displays the details of the resrtores for that database including the date and time of the restore.

     ![!image](../images/database_restores.png)